tux1337/GraphiteExportandForwarder/README.md

 The metrics are send with the [plaintext protocol](https://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-plaintext-protocol) to a carbon compatible API.

 ### New metrics
-New metrics that are send during the run of GraphiteExportandForwarder must be handled with other technics like carbon-relay-ng which is able to send the metrics two multiple graphite instances.
+New metrics that are send during the run of GraphiteExportandForwarder must be handled with other technics like carbon-relay-ng which is able to send the metrics to multiple graphite instances.

 ## Configuration